Collaborating in Yoda

 If you are a group manager in your research group, you can grant access to others to the research group.
 Note that you cannot give access to subfolders, only to the main folder!

-3. In the ‘Groups’ pane of the Group Manager, you can see the research groups that you have access to.
-Select your research group.
+3. In the ‘Groups’ pane of the Group Manager, on the left side, you can see the research groups that you have access to.
+You can switch between tree view and list view.
+Navigate to your group or use the search bar to find and select your group.

-4. Once selected, you will see information about your research group.
+4. Once selected, you will see information about your research group on the right.
 Under 'Group properties' you will find general information about the research group.
 Under 'Group members' you will see a list of the people that have access to your data.

 5. Select 'Click here to add a user...’ and enter the email address of the person you want to add.
-The address must be entered entirely in lowercase.
+The address must contain only lowercase letters, numbers, hyphens, underscores, or dots.
 If the email address is not known by the system, you will see '(create)' behind the email address.
 Click on the email address that is shown to you, then click ‘Add’.

 If the new user is an internal collaborator, they will be able to log into Yoda with their institute credentials.
-External collaborators will first receive an email to set their password, after which they can login to Yoda.
+If external collaborators are unable to select a home institution at the prompt "login via SURFconext", they can select "eduID (NL)" instead of an organisation, and subsequently create a personal account.
+This short video shows how to login the first time.
+On older Yoda services, external collaborators will first receive an email to set their password, after which they can login to Yoda.

 6. By default, a new user will obtain read-write access.
 You can change that if needed (read the instructions in the next chapter).